New Lawn Essential Care Tips – Couch, Zoysia & Buffalo

 Fertilising: Before laying, sprinkle a starter fertiliser high in Phosphorus (for root growth) and low in Nitrogen (so the leaves don’t get too excited).
 Give us a call to add LawnPride Underturf Starter Fertiliser to your order, and we’ll drop it off with your turf.

 Laying the Turf: Time is of the essence!
 Get that turf down ASAP.
 Turf sitting on a pallet too long is like toast in the toaster for too long – burnt and useless.
 Lay it right away to avoid pallet burn and dead patches.
+If you’ve got a large order across multiple pallets, consider breaking them up as much as possible upon arrival to avoid heat generating from the middle of the stack.

 Brick Formation: Lay your turf like a bricklayer – staggered.
 This neat method prevents erosion and helps your lawn grow evenly.
 It’s especially important on slopes to stop water flowing through gaps.
 For more tips, check out our guide, ‘Laying 101: How to Lay Turf Correctly.’